-Once Belarus embarks on a democratic transition, the EU is committed to help Belarus stabilize its economy, reform its institutions in order to make them resilient and more democratic, create new jobs and improve people’s living standards.
+Once Belarus embarks on a democratic transition, the EU is committed to helping Belarus stabilize its economy, reform its institutions to make them resilient and more democratic, create new jobs and improve people’s living standards.
 In case the repressions continue, the EU is ready to consider further measures against the Lukashenko regime.

 According to the diplomat, “the regime should release and rehabilitate unconditionally more than 600 political prisoners, and engage in a serious, credible and inclusive political process resulting in free and fair elections under the observation of OSCE/ODIHR”.